Less Paper at Home

 - Keep a cross-cut shredder close-at-hand, so you can take care of shredding as you go through your mail.

 - Sign in to your bank, credit card, home or auto loan company websites and make sure you have opted out of “offer” mail, from them and their partners.

 - Have bills delivered electronically.
 Create a folder in your email where you can file them.
 I like to create 2 files for each year, one for tax-related bills and one for the rest.

 - Download and save bank and credit card statement on your computer at year end.
 If you close that account, you will not be able to access old statements, so it’s best to save as you go.

 - Use a project organizer to sort medical bills and claim forms until you have time to reconcile and pay the bills.
 I label the tabs in my medical bill project organizer like this: incoming bills, incoming claim forms, paid bills, HSA account receipts.

 - Take photos of receipts, save any tax or warranty related receipts on your computer hard drive.
 Use a pouch like this to temporarily store receipts until you have time to scan them.
-Scanning is easy with these apps for your iPhone.
+There are a lot of great scanning apps for your smart phone.

 - When you make a purchase, download the manual.
 Photograph the receipt with your phone and save them together in a folder on your computer.

 - Save grocery receipts in the bottom of your reusable grocery bags.
 Save only for a few weeks or until the return period expires.